 Custom R scripts were used to prepare the data from the different sources for analysis (R Core Team, 2021).
 Specifically, for each dataset, we created a .csv file which contains information of each sequence type, each drug, the number of resistant samples and the number or susceptible samples.
 Before analysis of the data, we removed any sequence types that were marked as “minor”, “ND” or “-” because these categories would likely include multiple different sequence types.
 Table 2 shows an example dataset (the smallest of the datasets) for illustration.

-=== HERE Table 2.
+HERE: Table 2.
 Example dataset.
-We show here Yamaji_1999, which is the smallest of the datasets. ===
+We show here Yamaji_1999, which is the smallest of the datasets.

 Data accessibility